apache/beam/website/www/site/content/en/documentation/basics.md

 cannot share a `PCollection`.
 Beam pipelines process PCollections, and the runner is responsible for storing these elements.

-A PCollection generally contains "big data" (too much data to fit in memory on a single machine).
+A `PCollection` generally contains "big data" (too much data to fit in memory on a single machine).
 Sometimes a small sample of data or an intermediate result might fit into memory on a single machine, but Beam's computational patterns and transforms are focused on situations where distributed data-parallel computation is required.
 Therefore, the elements of a `PCollection` cannot be processed individually, and are instead processed uniformly in parallel.

-There are some major aspects of a PCollection to note:
+The following characteristics of a `PCollection` are important to know.

 ####  Bounded vs unbounded